pbuffolino/seeknay747.github.io/_posts/2025-02-12-defense-in-depth.md

 #### Platform-Specific Examples:

-- **Apple:**
+- **Apple iPhone/iPad:**

   - **Enable Advanced Data Protection for iCloud:** Extends end-to-end encryption to more data categories, ensuring only you can access your information.
     [Learn how to enable Advanced Data Protection for iCloud](https://support.apple.com/en-us/HT212520)

-- **Google:**
+- **Google Phones/Tablets:**

   - **Use Google Advanced Protection Program:** Provides the highest level of account security, including physical security keys and restricted third-party access.
     [Learn about Google Advanced Protection](https://landing.google.com/advancedprotection/)

 ## 9. Incident Response and Recovery

 **Purpose:** Be ready to handle any security mishaps quickly and effectively.

 Think of it as having a first-aid kit for your digital life.
-If something goes wrong, like losing access to an account or dealing with identity theft—you’ll have a plan to fix it fast.
+If something goes wrong, like losing access to an account or dealing with identity theft, you’ll have a plan to fix it fast.
 This layer is all about bouncing back and not letting one mistake take you down.

 #### Recommendations:

 - **Keep backups:** Maintain copies of critical data in case of ransomware or hardware failure.

 - **Know how to reset passwords and lock devices remotely:** Familiarize yourself with account recovery options for all devices.
 Refer to these resources for step-by-step guidance:
   - [Apple's Account Recovery](https://support.apple.com/en-us/HT204921)
   - [Google's Account Recovery](https://support.google.com/accounts/answer/7682439)
   - [Microsoft's Account Recovery](https://account.live.com/ACSR)

 - **Have a plan for reporting identity theft:** Contact banks, freeze credit, and use resources like the Federal Trade Commission's [IdentityTheft.gov](https://www.identitytheft.gov) to report and manage identity theft cases.

 ## Final Thoughts